11 best family road trips in the U.S.

 From Cedar Breaks, drive 60 miles east to Bryce Canyon National Park.
 Noted for its breathtaking rock columns, Bryce has the largest expanse of hoodoos in the world.
 The Queen’s Garden/Navajo Loop Trail, billed as the “best three-mile hike you’ll ever take,” does not disappoint, and you’ll feel transported to another planet.

-WET AND WILD: 16 Best Lake Resorts and Hotels in the U.S. for Families
+WET AND WILD: 16 best lake resorts and hotels in the U.S. for families

 The North Rim of the Grand Canyon is 160 miles south of Bryce Canyon National Park.
 It’s far less crowded than the South Rim, but no less impressive.
 The sweeping patio of the Grand Canyon North Rim Lodge has panoramic views as well as Park Ranger geology talks.
 Make an early reservation online for the lodge’s historic dining room, with its floor-to-ceiling windows overlooking the Grand Canyon, and watch the sun dip below the rim.